IBM/ibm-websphere-automation/gitops-deployment/README.md

 Create the following Argo CD Application to deploy IBM WebSphere Automation

-There are three values files available under the /wsa path, with each values file representing a supported installation mode for IBM WebSphere Automation operator installation:
+There are two values files available under the /wsa path, with each values file representing a supported installation mode for IBM WebSphere Automation operator installation via ArgoCD:

-- `values-all-namespaces.yaml`: Installs the WebSphere Automation operator in AllNamespaces installation mode.
-Here the operator is installed inside the **openshift-operators** namespace, which makes the operator available across all namespaces, allowing you to deploy WebSphere Automation instances in any namespace within the cluster.
 - `values-own-namespace.yaml`: Installs the WebSphere Automation operator in OwnNamespace installation mode.
 Here both the operator and the WebSphere Automation instances are installed within the same namespace, referred to as WSA_INSTANCE_NAMESPACE.
 - `values-single-namespace.yaml`: Installs the WebSphere Automation operator in SingleNamespace installation mode.
 In this mode, WSA_OPERATOR_NAMESPACE and WSA_INSTANCE_NAMESPACE can be different.

-Each values file includes the attribute `gitops.namespaceScoped`.
-When `gitops.namespaceScoped` is set to true, the namespace is excluded from GitOps management.
-This is necessary because a namespace-scoped ArgoCD instance cannot manage cluster-scoped resources such as namespaces, Custom Resource Definitions (CRDs), or ClusterRoles.

 Default values can be overridden, and additional attributes for the WebSphere Automation custom resources (CRs) can be specified using the `valuesObject` block, as detailed in the sections below.